Moonstone Gemstone Information

 Moonstone - History and Introduction

 The optical effect of adularesence is a result of moonstone's unique structural pattern.
-Tiny inclusions of albite, a sodium aluminum silicate, intermixed with host rock layers of orthoclase, a potassium aluminum silicate.
-The alternating layers of different feldspars form a lamellar (scaled) structure which causes an interference of light as it enters the stone.
+Tiny inclusions of albite, a sodium aluminum silicate are intermixed with host rock layers of orthoclase, a potassium aluminum silicate.
+The alternating layers of different feldspars form a lamellar (scaly) structure which causes the interference of light as it enters the stone.
 Thin layers of alternating silicates tend to refract more attractive and colorful sheens, whereas thick layers of silicates produce less attractive, white to colorless sheens.
 As light enters the stone, it is refracted and scattered, producing an extremely unique and attractive play of both color and light.
 With moonstone, the aura of light actually appears to glow from deep within the surface of the stone.

 Moonstone Origin and Gemstone Sources Back to Top